Using FullStory under the GDPR

 Our company isn’t in the EU, but we do have customers / prospects in the EU.
 Do I need to sign a DPA?

-At FullStory, we are fully prepared for GDPR enforcement to begin on May 25th.
 We have developed detailed documentation and added many functional enhancements to the FullStory platform to ensure that you as a controller can feel totally confident that you can use FullStory and fulfill your obligations under GDPR.

 Yes!
 The main purpose and spirit of the GDPR is to grant data subjects specific rights to their personal data.
 Understanding these rights and how to comply with them as a Data Controller is paramount to your ability to comply with GDPR.
 FullStory will be acting as a Data Processor for your customer’s data and will provide ways to comply with all of your data subject’s rights under the obligations of a data processor.
 You will need to decide which data you are recording that may be considered personal, take steps to exclude the data that you do not want FullStory to process, and understand how you will use consent or other lawful basis when FullStory will be processing personal data.